Health Insurance and Mental Health Services

 Is pre-authorization required for this service?
 If so, how do I get preauthorized?

 Note: If you are coming for psychological testing, you should give the representative more details, such as the reason for the evaluation and/or the type of testing.
-Health insurance companies may not cover testing for learning disorders, testing that is requested by a court or other legal system, and sometimes even specific mental disorders like ADHD are not covered.
+Health insurance companies may not cover testing for learning disorders, and sometimes even specific mental disorders like ADHD are not covered.
 If this is the case, you will have to pay for your evaluation in full at our self-pay rates.
 Psychological testing can be expensive, so you may wish to consider whether you can pay the balance if your insurance company decides not to cover it.

 Also note: Some insurance companies use a separate company for mental health benefits.
 Ask whether this is the case with your policy and whether your clinician has to be in network with that company for services to be covered.
 For example, your clinician may be in-network with your BCBS plan, but your mental health benefits may fall under a separate company like Beacon or Magellan.
 If your clinician is not in network with the mental health portion of your health insurance, the services will not be covered.

 I've been coming to Etheridge Psychology for a long time.
 I used to just pay a small copayment; why do I have to pay a lot more this year?

 As millions of Americans have learned in recent years, premiums continue to rise, and out-of-pocket costs per healthcare service have risen as well.
 While we have no control over how much your insurance company requires you to pay out-of-pocket for services with us, we share your disappointment that mental health services are costing you more and more out of pocket.
 We feel strongly that mental health care should be widely available and accessible without regard to ability to pay.
 If you cannot afford our services, we can provide referrals to lower cost community mental health care services.